 Teacher Check In

 Teachers may pick up their packets at the contest during the same time as student check in.
-All teachers will receive tickets for the Teacher Social; those signing up for professional development workshops will also receive information and schedules for the workshops.
+All registered teachers will receive tickets for the Teacher Social; those signing up for professional development workshops will also receive information and schedules for the workshops.

 Housing Check In